aboalgasimm/salary-React/README.md

-This is a Budget or Salary traker built with React.
+This is a Budget or Salary tracker built with React.

 Features: